supercharge/docs/strings.md

 // 'https://api.github.com///'
 ```

-If you want to achieve to end a string with a single instance of a given value, you may combine the `start` method with `rtrim`:
+If you want to achieve to end a string with a single instance of a given value, you may combine the `finish` and `rtrim` methods:

 ```js
 const start = Str('https://api.github.com///').rtrim('/').finish('/').get()